mouzong/meal-app-react-tailwindcss/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build to showcase the use of Tailwind CSS and react js in a single project

 ## Available Scripts

-In the project directory, you can run:
+this project was crafted by `@andreas`

 ### `yarn start`